Rate this tip sheet

 If you are buying the prepaid card as a gift, be sure to provide this information and the proof of purchase to the recipient along with the card.

-3 - Does the prepaid card have an expiry date?
+4 Does the prepaid card have an expiry date?

-4 - What kinds of fees apply to prepaid cards?
+5 What kinds of fees apply to prepaid cards?

-If there are fees, they can quickly reduce the original value of the card, decreasing your buying power.
+Fees can quickly reduce the original value of the card, decreasing your buying power.

-5 - What happens if the prepaid card is lost or stolen?
+6 What happens if the prepaid card is lost or stolen?

 When you report a card lost or stolen, the card issuer may be able to transfer any money left on the card to a new card; check whether a fee would apply.
 In other cases, you could be out of pocket just as though you had lost cash.